Common Milkweed (Asclepias syriaca)

-Butterflies love the nectar and Monarchs love the foliage of the Common Milkweed.
-This is one of the most common Milkweeds and is native to the eastern part of North America.
-This Milkweed produces soft whitish purple cluster of flowers.
+Butterflies love the nectar and Monarchs love the foliage of the Common Milkweed, one of four milkweeds on our site.
+This plant is one of the most common milkweeds and is native to the eastern part of North America.
+This milkweed produces a soft whitish purple cluster of flowers.
 This perennial plant can reach up to six feet tall.
-It loves well drained sandy/loamy soils and full sun to partial shade.
-It usually blooms from June to August.
-It works great with several specimens planted together in a butterfly garden.
-A must-have for all!

 Sun Exposure: Sun